Final-Project-CoderAcademy/Final-project/README.md

 **_When you decide to run the script below, please make sure there is no useful information in the database._**

 - `yarn data:import` ----------clear the database and import some example data(you can check these data in backend/data)
+***The initial data can be found in backend/data/ folder.*** Admin users can't be registered directly, and they only can be set in backend or database, so please use the default admin user to test admin functionality.
+`email: admin@example.com`
+`password: 123456`
 - `data:destroy` ----------destroy all the data in the database

 Test scripts: